ccchenhen/ccchenhen.github.io/_pages/about.md

 ## News!
 * (16 October 2023) Our paper, “A Distributed Machine Learning-Based Approach for IRS-Enhanced Cell-Free MIMO Networks,” has been accepted by IEEE Transactions on Wireless Communications. [arXiv](https://arxiv.org/abs/2301.08077)
 * (30 May 2023) I have been awarded a [digital futures](https://www.digitalfutures.kth.se/) postdoctoral fellowship.
-I will work at KTH Royal Institute of Technology, supervised by Prof. Carlo Fischione and Prof. Emil Björnson.
+I will work at KTH Royal Institute of Technology, Sweden, supervised by Prof. Carlo Fischione and Prof. Emil Björnson.

 ## Contact
 Email: c.chen77@liverpool.ac.uk